 Ever gone to the store without your wallet?
 Then you know how embarrassing and frustrating it can be to want to buy something and suddenly discover that you’re unable to pay for it.

 When you’re buying something as important as a home, it’s important to sort out how you’re going to finance that purchase before you get to the offer table.
 That’s where mortgage pre-approval comes in.
-Here are four excellent reasons to get a pre-approval for your mortgage.

 1. Sort Out Complicated Financial Situations Ahead of Time